 • Walk to Haight Street.
 Walk along there as much as interested and have lunch at

-• In the same area, visit the spectacular Japanese Tea Garden.
+• In the same area, visit the spectacular jewel-like Japanese Tea Garden.
 You can have tea there.

 • (Optional: get a snack at worker-owner Arizmendi Bakery, on 9th past Irving Street.)